jacobjjasper/Rush-Hour-BCE/results/README.md

 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_states_| -- |
 |_Depth-First_| -- |

 Game 7, a 12x12 board, seems unsolvable up until this point using our heuristics.
 Fourteen layers into running a breadth-first solver (no-heuristic), we reached the maximum of our computers' working memory.
 We tried to implement the smarter way of storing our archives as described in the general README.
-However, our implementation was unsuccessful, as the algorithm did not render a result before running out of memory.
+However, our implementation was unsuccessful.
+Chances are that we did not implement this paradigm the right way, or that we should allow the solver to run for an entire day.
+Though, at the time of writing this README, we have not yet found a solution using this paradigm.

   First, we will compare the length of the found solutions.
 In Games 1, 2, 4 and 6, cars-to-exit rendered found a solution of the same length as found by the breadth-first no-heuristic solver.
 For Game 5, however, cars-to-exit needed one step more than the breadth-first algorithm.
 Cars-in-traffic found the same solutions as our breadth-first no-heuristic solver for Games 1, 3, 5 and 6.
 Game 4 was solved in many more steps than our breadth-first no-heuristic solver needed.
 Therefore, we could conclude that the heuristics both seem to work, but are not yet admissible.